influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/telegram.md

 Telegram bot or define a Telegram handler that subscribes to a topic and sends published alerts to your Telegram bot.

+> **Note:** Use [AlertNode.StateChangesOnly](/kapacitor/v1.5/nodes/alert_node/#statechangesonly) so that only state changes are sent to Alerta.
+Otherwise, messages will be posted at every alert interval.

 The examples below use the same Telegram configuration defined in the `kapacitor.conf`:

 _**Telegram settings in kapacitor.conf**_